kinsta-content/node-js-photo-sharing-app/Chapters/02 - Chapter 2/README.md

 ---

-# 2.8 Serving Static Files with Express
+# 2.8 Serving Static Files With Express

 We have looked at how to handle requests made to routes we defined, now we should look at how to serve static files, that is, files that already exist on our server.
 For example images, CSS files, font files, JSON, JavaScript files, etc...